 In the Choose Instance Type screen, choose an appropriate Amazon Virtual Private Cloud (VPC) and subnet, and then click Next: Configure Instance Details.

 For information about VPCs and subnets, refer to AWS documentation.

 - In the Configure Instance Details screen, configure the VPC, then click Next: Add Storage.

-- In the Add Storage screen, select a sufficiently-sized volume, and then click Next: Tag Instance.
+- In the Add Storage screen, select a sufficiently-sized volume, and then click Next: Add Tags.

-- In the Tag Instance screen, add tags as appropriate to keep your VMR instances organized, then click Next: Configure Security Group.
+- In the screen, add tags as appropriate to keep your VMR instances organized, then click Next: Configure Security Group.

 The following example uses Name, Owner, and Version but you can choose any tags that make sense for your application.

 - In the Configure Security Group screen, create an appropriate security rule for each port that the VMR uses for a service to enable connectivity to your VMR, and then click Review and Launch.

 For information on the default ports the VMR uses, refer to VMR Configuration Defaults.
 The example below includes rules for all service ports that the VMR may use.
 Alternatively you may only expose the services required for your application.